axelerant/testimonials-widget/readme.txt

 == Beta Testers Needed ==

-I really want Testimonials Widget and Testimonials Widget Premium to be the best WordPress plugins of their type.
+I really want Testimonials and Testimonials Premium to be the best WordPress plugins of their type.
 However, it's beyond me to do it alone.

-I need beta testers to help with ensuring pending releases of Testimonials Widget and Testimonials Widget Premium are solid.
+I need beta testers to help with ensuring pending releases of Testimonials and Testimonials Premium are solid.
 This would benefit us all by helping reduce the number of releases and raise code quality.

 [Please contact me directly](http://aihr.us/contact-aihrus/).

-Beta testers benefit directly with latest versions, a free 1-site license for Testimonials Widget Premium, and personalized support assistance.
+Beta testers benefit directly with latest versions, a free 1-site license for Testimonials Premium, and personalized support assistance.

 == TODO ==